 Louisiana Minor Labor Law Poster

-The Minor Labor Law is a child labor law poster by the Louisiana Office Of Human Resources.
+The Minor Labor Law is a labor law posters poster by the Louisiana Office Of Human Resources.
 This poster is mandatory for some employers, including employers of minors.

 This Louisiana poster must be posted in a conspicuous place where all employees will see it in any place that employs minors.
 It describes the maximum hours minors are allowed to work per day and per week and what hours minors are allowed to work during the school week and during non-school weeks.
 Additional information describes where minors are not allowed to work, required hours minors must use for breaks, and what happens to employers who violate this law.